lithops-cloud/lithops/docs/source/storage_config/ibm_cos.md

 6. Click `View credentials` and copy the *access_key_id* and *secret_access_key* values.

-7. When using HMAC credentials, you can omit providing an storage bucket, since Lithops will be able to create it automatically.
+7. When using HMAC credentials, you can omit providing a storage bucket, since Lithops will be able to create it automatically.

 8. Edit your lithops config file and add the following keys: